 Today is the 20th anniversary of the terrorist attacks which saw hijacked airplanes hit the twin towers of the World Trade Center and the Pentagon.
 A fourth plane, United Flight 93, crashed in Pennsylvania after heroic passengers foiled the plans of its hijackers to launch a second attack on Washington.

 I will never forget this day and the days that followed.
 This was only a year after we had moved to our previous home.
 I rotated between working at home and going into the office.
 It was a day when I was at home and S was in the office.
-S called me at about five minutes to eight that morning and said, “Something’s going on.
+S called me at about five minutes to nine that morning and said, “Something’s going on.
 Go downstairs and turn on the news.”
 I went down to the family room and turned on the TV, watching in disbelief with the rest of the world.
 A passenger plane had stuck one of the towers.
 The thing I’ll never forget is that after watching the newscasters frantically trying to describe the scene and gather facts, I saw the second plane hit live.
 Not long after came word that a third plane had hit the Pentagon.
 Within an hour, the south tower collapsed in what was one of the most surreal things I have ever seen.
 When the second tower came down a short time later, the New York skyline was forever changed.

 To this day it’s still very odd to see old movies or television shows (like Friends) that were shot in New York which have shots of the towers still standing.